isomerpages/govtech-gobusiness-main/pages/blog/2022-11-07-post-obrew.md

 tags: Behind the Business
 pillar: Behind the Business
 crumbs: behind-the-business
-description: 'O'Brew Culture's only full-time employee is hearing-impaired, but owner Steven Kuan is determined to equip him with managerial skills.'
+description: 'O'Brew Culture''s only full-time employee is hearing-impaired, but owner Steven Kuan is determined to equip him with managerial skills.'
 ---

 ![o’brew culture](/images/blog/content/OBrewCulture Feature.jpg)